veteranbv/may8-chatbotshowdown/README.md

 ## Prompt

-Help me write an ansible playbook and accompanying files for a fun homelab project of your choice, but ensure that it's done thoroughly leveraging the structure of my current ansible directory so you can get an idea of how I want to structure new projects:
+'''Help me write an ansible playbook and accompanying files for a fun homelab project of your choice, but ensure that it's done thoroughly leveraging the structure of my current ansible directory so you can get an idea of how I want to structure new projects:

 tree
 .